-With Halloween just around the corner, we wanted to explore the topic of fear, what fear is, and why we feel afraid.
 Fear can keep us safe, but it can also keep us from living life to its fullest.
-However, overcoming fear is possible.
-If you deal with situations that cause you to feel afraid, you will find strategies to deal with them in this article.
-Discover here the cause of this emotion and what prevents us from overcoming it.
-In addition, we will give you twenty tips to overcome fear.
+Discover the cause of this emotion and what prevents us from overcoming fear.
+In addition, we will give you twenty tips to help you along the way.

 What is fear?
 Fear is a basic emotion that is meant to warn us of imminent risk or danger.
 It overcomes us so that we do not ignore nearby threats.
 Have you ever been paralyzed by a situation that terrifies you?
 Have you been so panicky that you ran away before thinking about the consequences?
 In many situations, this is the most logical way to react.